Josiah Deguara

-Josiah Daniel Deguara (born February 14, 1997) is an American professional football tight end and fullback for the Arizona Cardinals of the National Football League (NFL).
+Josiah Daniel Deguara (born February 14, 1997) is an American professional football tight end and fullback for the Philadelphia Eagles of the National Football League (NFL).
 He played college football for the Cincinnati Bearcats and was selected by the Green Bay Packers in the third round of the 2020 NFL draft.

 Early life

 Deguara attended Folsom High School in Folsom, California.
 Listed as a three-star recruit by 247Sports and a two-star recruit by 247Sports Composite, Deguara picked Cincinnati over an offer from Air Force.

 College career

 Deguara gained 1,117 yards on 92 receptions during his collegiate career at the University of Cincinnati.
 He had 13 touchdowns combined in his junior and senior seasons.
 Deguara was a First-team All-American Athletic Conference selection.